skyfox93/trek_analytics/README.md

 'VOY': 0.16607887612497257}`

 ### which Star Trek DS9 character is happiest?
- Emotional analysis using a pythong library text2emotion suggests it is Garak, although he may have been being sarcastic.
+ Emotional analysis using the python library text2emotion suggests it is Garak, although he may have been being sarcastic.